 Depending on what you find easier, you can choose whether you wish to take a manual or automatic test.
 You can find an instructor suited to your choice.
 Note: the manual allows you to drive both types of vehicles, whereas the automatic only allows you to drive automatic cars.

-Obtaining your Full Driving Licence has many different costs.
-To begin, you will need to apply for your Provisional Licence.
-This costs £43.
+Obtaining your UK Driving Licence cen be pretty expensive.
+First of all, you will need to apply for your Provisional Driving Licence which costs £43.
 Next, you need to factor in assessment costs: Theory Test fee (£23) and Practical Test fee (£62).

 The largest cost is training for your practical test.
-For this, you will need to hire a professional instructor.
+For this, you will need a driving instructor.
 The costs can vary depending on the number of Driving Lessons you require and the qualifications of the instructor.
-The DVLA (licensing body) recommends 45 hours of practice with an instructor.
+The DVLA (licensing body) recommends 36 hours of practice with an instructor.